JoeCianflone/rebase/readme.md

 A couple of things you're going to need globally installed on your machine:

--  Yarn (not NPM, this uses yarn and even the underlying commands use them)
+-  Yarn (not NPM, this uses yarn and even the underlying commands use yarn)
 -  Composer (duh)
 -  PHPStan
 -  PHP CS Fixer